Michael-Lloyd/Michael-Lloyd/README.md

 Hello, I'm Michael Lloyd.
-I was a student and worked at the University of New South Wales.
+I am a student and work at the University of New South Wales.

 Some of my projects you may want to check out are: